mnunez858/MortycyclePartSales/README.md

-Got it.
-Let's simplify and update the README to reflect that:

 Motorcycle Parts Sales Analysis

 Introduction
 Welcome to the Motorcycle Parts Sales Analysis project!
 In this project, we'll be analyzing the sales data of a company that sells motorcycle parts.
 The company operates three warehouses in the area, selling both retail and wholesale, and offers various payment methods including credit cards, cash, and bank transfer.